EJSFF/FERTDMRs/index.md

 *Note, I could alternatively use the [Facility Search tool](https://echo.epa.gov/facilities/facility-search?mediaSelected=all) to see all facilities with these codes including ones that may not have DMR data.
 Also note that I pull data from preceding years associated with permits existing in 2021, but I could expand this list to permits not included in 2021 if desired.

-This search yeilds the following permits:
+This search yields the following permits:

 CATEGORY | SIC | NAICS | UNIQUE PERMITS
 ---------|-----|-------|---------------